- $ 325,000

 Condos

-In April, we’re reviewing the latest available market data from March 2025, when inventory in King County reached 1.86 months—still well within seller’s market territory, though slightly up from February.
+In May, we’re reviewing the latest available market data from April 2025, when inventory in King County reached 1.86 months—still well within seller’s market territory, though slightly up from February.
 Buyer demand remained strong, with homes selling in a median of just 9 days.
 This continued trend of low inventory, steady pricing, and quick sales highlights the competitive landscape of Seattle’s spring housing market.

-As of May, Seattle’s real estate market remains active, competitive, and slightly more balanced than a year ago.
+As of June, Seattle’s real estate market remains active, competitive, and slightly more balanced than a year ago.
 Inventory growth is giving buyers more room to negotiate, while well-priced homes continue to sell quickly.
 Mortgage rates are holding around 6.74%, shaping affordability and buyer strategy.
 With the spring market in full swing, thoughtful pricing, prep, and negotiation are key for both sides of the transaction.

 Looking Back at Q1 2025